kbond/document-library/README.md

 #### Virtual Document Properties

-You can also create `Document` properties on your entity's that aren't mapped to the database.
-They are always lazily named post-load.
+You can also create `Document` properties on your entities that aren't mapped to the database.
+In this case, when you access the property, the `namer` will be called to generate the path, which will then be loaded from the library.
 This can be useful if you have documents that an entity has access to, but are managed elsewhere (_readonly_ in the context of the entity).
 As long as they are named in a consistent manner, you can map to them:

 ```php
 use Doctrine\ORM\Mapping as ORM;